boxuk/wedge.js/README.md

 Documentation
 -------------

-For usage examples, please see the ["examples" directory of this project](examples/PlaySample.html).
+For usage examples, please see the "examples" directory of this project.
+There is also <a href="http://boxuk.github.com/wedge.js/">a Github page showing this in action</a>!

 Dependencies
 ------------